Search

 SW9-100

 60 days.
 Beta vulgaris.
 Open Pollinated.
-Rainbow Swiss Chard.
+Rainbow Swiss Chard Seeds.
 The plant produces good yields of Swiss Chard leaves in shades of red, orange, purple, yellow, and white.
 Excellent for making a beautiful salad or steamed greens.
 Many keep their color even after cooking.
 It can make a great border for your flower garden.
 Also known as Five Color Silverbeet Swiss Chard.
 An heirloom variety from Australia.
 An excellent choice for home gardens.

 $3.00 $2.50